wfrantz/ripalot/README.md

 		./ripalot

 	...and input your disc names line by line at the terminal.
-You can continue adding names after ripping has started. ripalot will pause for more input whenever it runs out of names until EOF (Ctrl-D) is entered to signal the end of the list.
+You can continue adding names after ripping has started. ripalot will wait for more input whenever it runs out of names until EOF (Ctrl-D) is entered to signal the end of the list.

 ## Gotchas